Sun Gym gang: Downfall

 After his ordeal, Marc Schiller hired Miami private investigator Ed Du Bois to investigate his kidnapping and missing finances.
 At the same time, he remained in Colombia.
 When Du Bois initially brought Schiller's ordeal to the Miami police, they were skeptical and didn't believe Schiller's story.
 Therefore, they only made minor inquiries into the case.

 The morning after the disappearance of Griga and Furton, housekeeper Eszter Toth arrived at Griga's house.
 She was shocked to find their dog barking unattended, sparking her suspicions.
 She acquired the help of Judi Bartusz — a friend of Furton — and the two entered the empty house together.
 Shortly following, Bartusz contacted their mutual Hungarian friends in the Miami area to see if they knew the couple's whereabouts.
 After some time, the Golden Beach Police Department were called.
 At 7:30 am, on May 31, 1995, Lloyd Alvarez, a friend of Griga's, spotted Griga's yellow Lamborghini travelling in a convoy between two other cars.
 He followed the trio of cars, and recognised Daniel Lugo in the Mercedes.
 Beatriz Weiland and Attila Weiland were contacted by police, who began speaking to them.

 Eight days after the disappearance of Griga and Furton, Capt.
-Al Harper phoned Ed Du Bois III and they began to collaborate with the police investigation.
+Al Harper phoned Ed Du Bois and they began to collaborate on the police investigation.
 On Friday June 2, Marc Schiller returned to Miami, two months after he had first told investigators his story.
-The next morning, Metro–Dade police served warrants on the houses of Daniel Lugo, Jorge Delgado, Noel Doorbal and John Mese.
+The next morning, Metro–Dade police served warrants on the houses of Daniel Lugo, Jorge Delgado, Noel "Adrian" Doorbal and Sun Gym owner John Mese.
 Lugo had already fled to the Bahamas, but was arrested five days later in Nassau by a multi-agency task force, who brought him back on a commercial flight to Miami.

 On June 10, Lugo agreed to reveal the hiding place of the bodies in return for the police mentioning his helpfulness to a jury.
 He brought them to the submerged barrels in Southwest Miami.
 However, the drums did not contain the victims' heads, hands, and feet which were crucial to the identification.
 Following this event, Lugo ceased cooperation with the police.

 The body of Furton was later identified through her breast implants' serial number, which was matched to the records held by her plastic surgeon.
-A month later, information about the missing body parts was supplied by an anonymous caller.
+A month later, information that the missing body parts could be found in Alligator Alley was supplied by an anonymous caller.

 Police also arrested Carl Weekes and Stevenson Pierre.
 John Mese was returned to police custody after the initial interrogation.
 Sabina Petrescu and Cindy Eldridge also faced charges.

 Trial and convictions

 The trials of Daniel Lugo, Noel "Adrian" Doorbal and John Mese occurred simultaneously with two juries picked - one listening to the evidence against Lugo and a second to listen to the evidence against Doorbal and Mese.
-The trial, which began on February 24, 1998 was the longest and most expensive criminal trial in the history of Dade County.
+The trial, which began on February 24, 1996 was the longest and most expensive criminal trial in the history of Dade County.
 It featured more than 1200 pieces of physical evidence and 98 witnesses.